JoiningAllies/D2-Battleye-Blocker/README.md

-# No individual has rights to post this link without properly advertising the [Velocity DMA](https://www.elitepvpers.com/forum/destiny-trading/5232313-d2-undetected-slotted-senpai-velocity-daily-lifetime-24-7-support.html) with the posting of this link as the initial purpose of this program is to run along side the Velocity DMA.
+# No individual has rights to post this link without properly advertising the [Velocity DMA](https://www.elitepvpers.com/forum/destiny-trading/5232313-d2-undetected-slotted-senpai-velocity-daily-lifetime-24-7-support.html).
+## The initial purpose of this program is to run along side the Velocity DMA.

 # Simple D2 Battleye Report Remover And In/Out Blocker